alberthdev/spasm-ng/README.md

   * checkinstall (optional, only if you want to build Debian packages - .deb files)

+If building without app signing support (see *Building* in this document), GMP and OpenSSL are not required.

 Building
 --------
 On Windows, simply build with the included Visual Studio project file.

-On Linux, Mac OS X, and other *nix, simply build by running:
+On Linux, Mac OS X, and other \*nix, simply build by running:

     make

     # Optional: install SPASM-ng (you may need sudo/su/root):
     make install

+To disable app signing support in your binary (thus eliminating the dependencies on OpenSSL and GMP), define NO\_APPSIGN when invoking `make`:

+    make NO_APPSIGN=1

 For Debian systems, you can run the following to create a Debian
 package: